 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

-The PRC labor laws and regulations will not be applicable to the employment relationship established between a foreign-registered employer and its employees.
-But, if the foreign company plans to recruit and have employees work in China, in order to avoid the risk of permanent establishment, foreign companies are usually required to incorporate subsidiary company or representative office in China.
+The PRC labour laws and regulations will not be applicable to the employment relationship established between a foreign-registered employer and its employees.
+However, if the foreign company plans to recruit and have employees work in China, in order to avoid the risk of permanent establishment, foreign companies are usually required to incorporate subsidiary company or representative office in China.
 The subsidiary company incorporated in China can directly hire employees or retain employees seconded from foreign parent companies.
-A representative office established by foreigner employer is only allowed to hire employees through local HR agent in China.
+A representative office established by a foreign employer is only allowed to hire Chinese employees through a local HR agent in China.

 Limitations on Background Checks